Virtually explore the Smithsonian’s National Museum of Asian Art in Washington, D.C. with Smarthistory as your guide

 The smoke from incense was used as a link between the earthly realm and the heavenly world.

-Artists during the Ming dynasty often honored their patrons by portraying them in a garden studio, thus commenting on the owner’s character and aesthetic taste.
+Artists during the Ming dynasty often honored their patrons by portraying them in a garden studio.

 The artwork is based on a well-known Chinese folktale about a group of monkeys attempting to capture the moon.